minghsu0107/kustomize-manifests/README.md

 - Tracing
   - Jaeger: `http://jaeger-query.tracing:16686`
   - Tempo
-    - Grafana version 7.5.x or higher: `http://query-frontend.tracing:3200`
+    - Grafana version 7.5.x or higher: `http://query-frontend.tracing:3200` (which is the case in this repository)
     - Grafana version 7.4.x or lower: `http://query-frontend.tracing:16686` (need `tempo-query` as adapter)
 - Logging
   - Loki: `http://loki-headless.logging:3100`